 We are all hooked on validation from the outside world.
 We want to be approved of, loved, turned on by someone.
 We are like children with endless appetites for sweets.
+Breaking free from toxic shame can help us understand where this craving for approval comes from and how to release it.

 But here is what happens.
 We get the love, and then we are basically strung out until we get it again.
 My God, when will it come?